Skip to content

 DataFlux Func supports multiple deployments to meet high availability requirements.

-This article mainly introduces how to directly install and deploy a highly available DataFlux Func on the server.
+This article mainly introduces how to install and deploy high availability DataFlux Func directly on servers.

-When selecting a high availability solution for Redis, do not use 'Cluster Edition Redis'.
-You can use 'Master-Slave Edition Redis'
+When selecting a high availability solution for Redis, do not use 'Cluster Redis', you can use 'Master-Slave Redis'

-If you have already installed DataFlux Func in a single-machine manner before switching to a high availability deployment, please refer to Deployment and Maintenance / Daily Maintenance / Migrating Databases for migration
+If you have previously installed DataFlux Func in a single-node setup, when switching to high availability deployment, please refer to Deployment and Maintenance / Daily Operations / Database Migration for migration

-Both the Server and Worker services of DataFlux Func support multiple deployments to achieve high availability and scaling needs.
+Both the Server and Worker services of DataFlux Func support multiple deployments to achieve high availability and scaling requirements.

-Generally, the execution efficiency bottleneck of functions is in the Worker service (i.e., Python code), so the Server service only needs to avoid being a single point of failure, while the Worker service needs to increase the number of replicas based on actual business volume.
+Generally, the bottleneck in function execution efficiency lies in the Worker service (i.e., Python code), so the Server service only needs to avoid a single point of failure, while the Worker service needs to increase the number of replicas based on actual business volume.

-At the same time, the Beat service, as the trigger for scheduled tasks, can and must only run one replica; otherwise, it may cause duplicate scheduled tasks.
+Additionally, the Beat service, as the trigger for Cron Jobs, can and should only run one replica, otherwise it may generate duplicate scheduled tasks.

 flowchart TB